privatenumber/fs-fixture/README.md

     rm(subpath?: string): Promise<void>

     /**
-    Copy a file to the fixture directory.
-Pass in a subpath destination.
+    Copy a file into the fixture directory.
+    If no destination is provided, the file is copied to the root using its filename.
     */
     copyFile(filePath: string, subpath?: string): Promise<void>